kadders/Milo-Code/README.md

-# CNC Facing Operation Macro
+# Milo Facing Operation Macro

-A comprehensive facing operation macro for RepRap-based CNC machines with an optional DuetWebControl plugin interface.
+A comprehensive facing operation macro for RepRap-based Milo machines with an optional DuetWebControl plugin interface.

 ## Features